DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 As it happened, Urban Resort was also in the market to buy.
 Since the beginning of the Volkskrant building project, it had been their goal to purchase property.
-Having assets would allow them to secure their position and expand their organization.
+Having assets would allow them to consolidate their position and expand their organization.
 So when the housing corporation Stadgenoot put the building on the market, Urban Resort wanted to try and buy it.
 Not having any substantial capital, they had to find an